 Impenetrable is popular for PvP as player strive to maximize their damage and critical hits.
 However, this has no benefit in PvE as non-player entities do not crit.

-Reinforced, is popular for use in PvP and PvE as it increases your armor value (%).
+Reinforced, is no longer popular for use in PvP or PvE as it increases your armor value (%).
 However, Nirnhoned is a slightly better choice for light armor as its armor value is lower and the flat rate increase of Nirnhoned is higher than the percentage-based increase of Reinforced.

 Tip: The armsman in the local Fighters' Guild sells items with the training trait.

 The remainder of the traits are generally reserved for specialized builds or task-oriented.
-Training is great for power-leveling low characters.
 Well-Fitted is useful for harvesting and boosting builds centred around roll-dodging.
-Sturdy is useful for tanks wanting to reduce blocking costs.
-Prosperous can be used for max-level characters grinding mobs for collectibles, hides, enchanting glyphs, alchemy mats (fleshflies), items for deconstruction.
+Invigorating can be used for hybrid characters characters wanting improved resource recovery in all attributes.